Werdert45/yt-sponsoredby-segmentation/README.md

 ## Introduction
 This project aims to segment the sponsored by segments in youtube videos, to give the user only the contents of the video that he/she wants.
+A full description of the project can be found in the directory paper.

 ## Data Collection
 Data is collected using the YoutubeLemmo 'Fake' YouTube API to collect data.
 This data is then processed by the datapipeline to be cleaned and processed.
-Data is collected and then annotated with <s> tags to indicate where the add is.
+Data is collected and then annotated with \<s\> tags to indicate where the add is.

 ## Model

-> NOTE: I think it is important to connect all of the text together into one document.
-This makes it so that there is no distinction between starting/ending of video, as there is no data without ads.
-The sentences consequently are the input.
-An alternative is using paragraphs.
+The model uses a T5-embedding, Bidirectional LSTM structure that outputs probabilities for the different sentences.

+## Evaluation
+Evaluation is done with f1 scores, WindowDiff and Pk score.

+## Data
+To get access to the Mongo containing the data, please contact ian.ronk0@gmail.com.